iKure + IBM: Trusted data brings resilience to rural communities

 Watch the video:

 Santra launched iKure in 2010 after his father, who lived in a small town in West Bengal, was diagnosed with heart disease and taken to a local doctor.
-When his condition didn’t improve, Santra took him to a cardiology clinic in Bangalore, where he discovered that the local doctor had prescribed his father the wrong medicine.
+When his condition didn’t improve, a visit to the cardiology clinic in Bangalore revealed the local doctor had prescribed his father the wrong medicine.

 Santra felt technology could help prevent such calamities – and began to envision an organization that could provide the best medical healthcare to people living in rural India.
 The idea: take healthcare beyond health facilities and hospitals to the doorstep, both providing last mile healthcare and eventually driving critical changes in public healthcare.

-Today, iKure is a leading for-profit, primary health care provider providing affordable and accessible healthcare delivery to the most remote parts of India, covering close to 9 million across 7 Indian states, plus Africa, Malaysia and Vietnam.
+Today, iKure is a leading for-profit, primary health care provider providing affordable and accessible healthcare delivery to the most remote parts of India, covering close to nine million across seven Indian states, plus Africa, Malaysia and Vietnam.

 Ensuring last mile healthcare through a hub and spoke model

 The organization employs community health workers – mostly women – from the villages, who are provided smart phones loaded with the iKure application and medic bags that have various essential point-of-care devices to measure blood pressure, EKG and hemoglobin levels, enabling them to capture patients’ vitals at home.

 When this data is entered into the iKure application, the system signals whether the patient is within normal range.
 On other days these patients can visit clinics, or the “spokes” which operate twice a week, where they can access doctor consultations, vision-testing machines, medicine and other essential tests.
 If they need access to other pathology tests or specialist consultations, they can reach those services at a “hub” only 12 miles away.